Barro/java-afl/README.md

 ```

 Notice that there is no need to first instrument the class files, as
 it is done on fly.
-This has same platform specific limitations as
+This has the same platform specific limitations as
 ahead of time compilation, as this instrumentation injects native JNI
 code into the used files.
 So you can only fuzz programs with
 `java-afl-run.jar` on similar enough systems that `java-afl-run.jar`